kodell-64/perl/README.md

  * generated testing reports and documentation for audit needs.

-Both the *automated_test_framework* and the storable_adventure_game exhibit object-oriented packages with multiple inheritance.
-The former contains lots of "working" code i.e. it's messy.
+The *automated_test_framework* contains lots of "working" code i.e. it's messy.
 The test framework was a heavy-duty component for many years in a now acquired successful VC startup.

-The *storable_adventure_game* code is a light example of a OOP web app and using Storable, file-based persistence for a datastore.
-Written to teach and highlight Perl's package-based OOP abilities.

 ### Perl for audio pattern recognition